flo-bit/ui-kit/src/routes/docs/philosophy/Philosophy.md

 You can try it out by setting the current theme colors in the navbar for this documentation site.

+## Copying components vs installing packages

+I'm a big fan of the philosophy of copying components (shadcn-style) for better customization, but also I think the quickest way to build something is to just install the package and use it.

+So the plan is to have both options (currently only installing as a package is available, but you can copy what you need from the [source code](https://github.com/flo-bit/ui-kit/tree/main/src/lib/components/base) though some imports might need to be adjusted).

 ## Lots of components

 While currently only the base components are visible, there are lots of components in the pipeline.